m1234d/treehacks2021/README.md

 To setup the browser extension, first download or clone the repository.
 Then go to about:debugging in firefox, click "This Firefox", and then click "Load Temporary Add-On", and select any file in the downloaded repository.
 The extension should now be loaded!
 Simply navigate to a youtube video to try it out.

-(If the side panel ever dissapears, press Control-Shift-Y to bring it back)
+(If the side panel ever disappears, press Control-Shift-Y to bring it back)